- What is diversitytickets.org?

 Why is there a need for something like diversitytickets.org?

 Unfortunately, the tech industry is far from being diverse.
 There are a few projects which make us all aware of this problem, but the goal of diversitytickets.org is first and foremost to try and raise the amount of diverse attendees at conferences by specifically reaching out to members of minority groups who would otherwise not be able to attend a conference.

 Read more about the concept on the Travis Foundation Blog: An app to diversify tech conferences

 Which events are eligible?

-Organizers that want to get help from Travis Foundation to handle their diversity tickets can submit any of their events or conferences for which they are willing to offer free tickets or travel grants — this must have been discussed with Travis Foundation prior to the submission.
+Organizers that want to get help from Diversity Tickets to handle their diversity tickets can submit any of their events or conferences for which they are willing to offer free tickets or travel grants — this must have been discussed with the Diversity Tickets team prior to the submission.
 We expect the events to be inclusive and to have a Code of Conduct which will be enforced throughout the event.